BUPT-OS/RROS/README.md

        -m 4096
    ```

-## Demo

-[TODO: upload the demo video to the YouTube and update the link]

 ## Documentation

 Check out our detailed [documentation](https://bupt-os.github.io/website/docs/).

-## Contribution
+## Communication & Contribution

-See [here](https://bupt-os.github.io/website/docs/contributing/contributing/) if you want to make contribution to RROS, which is very welcomed!
+Contact us at [Zulip Forum](https://rros.zulipchat.com/) or with email `buptrros AT gmail.com`.

+Contributions are also very welcomed!
+[Check it out](https://bupt-os.github.io/website/docs/contributing/contributing/).

 ## Roadmap

 See [here](https://bupt-os.github.io/website/docs/roadmap/roadmap) for our future roadmap.

-## Contact
+## Who are we

-- Forum: You can also contact with us in [Zulip](https://rros.zulipchat.com/).
-- Email: Our email is `buptrros AT gmail.com`.
+We are a [research group](https://bupt-os.github.io/website/docs/team/team/) at BUPT.

 ## Release

 The RROS relies on both the dovetail and the Rust for Linux(RFL), neither of which currently provides patches.
 Integrating one into the other at a high frequency is challenging.
 As a result, RROS is currently tied to Linux kernel version 5.13, built on top of linux-dovetail-v5.13, and readily compatible with RFL patch v1.
 Fortunately, RFL is swiftly making its way into the mainline Linux kernel.
 We plan to release new versions once most of the RFL APIs we depend on are available in the linux-dovetail mainline.
 At that point, we will further consider Long-Term Support (LTS) versions.

-## Who are we

-We are a [research group](https://bupt-os.github.io/website/docs/team/team/) at BUPT.

 ## Acknowledgements